TubarrApp/Metarr/README.md

 - FFmpeg and FFprobe available on your `PATH`
 - (Optional) GPU drivers/device nodes when using hardware acceleration
-- (Optional) Browser cookie stores or a cookie file for authenticated metadata scraping (`--cookie-dir`)
+- (Optional) Browser cookie stores or a cookie file for authenticated metadata scraping (`--cookie-file`)

 ## Install